shahed-haghiri/Solvated-ASE-with-ANI/README.md

 ```
 $python3 solvated_ase_ani.py [smiles] [solvent_smiles] [num_molecules] [temp] [steps]
 ```
-- [smiles] is the smiles string of the solute molecule you want
+- [smiles]: is the smiles string of the solute molecule you want
-- [solvent_smiles] is the smiles string of the solvent that you want
+- [solvent_smiles]: is the smiles string of the solvent that you want
 ## these first two are required or the script will not work ##
-- [num_molecules] integer for the number of solvent molecules you want to add, defaults to 10 if nothing is given
+- [num_molecules]: integer for the number of solvent molecules you want to add, defaults to 10 if nothing is given
-- [temp] temperature that you want to run the MD at, in kelvin, defaults to 298 if nothing is given
+- [temp]: temperature that you want to run the MD at, in kelvin, defaults to 298 if nothing is given
-- [steps] number of steps that you want to run the MD for, defaults to 500 if nothing is given
+- [steps]: number of steps that you want to run the MD for, defaults to 500 if nothing is given

 Citations:
 * TorchANI: https://aiqm.github.io/torchani/